c4tz/nzbget-stream/README.md

 **Warning:** This was only tested with VLC!
 Other players might choke on incomplete video-files.

 Also, the nzb should be sorted so that the first archive will be the first file downloaded.
+You can ensure this by using this [scan-script](https://github.com/BlkChockr/nzbget-sort).
 Else you have to wait before the stream begins!
-But I might aswell write another script to do that in the future ;)

 ## Usage: